camunda/camunda-docs/docs/apis-tools/spring-zeebe-sdk/getting-started.md

 }
 ```

-See [the configuration documentation](/docs/apis-tools/spring-zeebe-sdk/configuration.md) for a more in-depth discussion on parameters and configuration options of job workers.
+See [the configuration documentation](/apis-tools/spring-zeebe-sdk/configuration.md) for a more in-depth discussion on parameters and configuration options for job workers.